dc44141/dc44141.github.io/README.md

 The event is entirely free and is not sponsored so there is no food or drink provided.

 The venue has a [food menu](https://github.com/dc44141/dc44141.github.io/raw/master/images/food-menu.jpg) and a [hot beverage menu](https://github.com/dc44141/dc44141.github.io/raw/master/images/coffee-menu.jpg).
-Food stops being served at 7pm so if you plan on eating get in early and get your order in.
+Food stops being served at 5.30pm (it used to be 7pm pre covid :( )  so if you plan on eating get in early and get your order in.

 ### That is a university building, I am not a student, can I attend?